Bubobubobubobubo/sardine/docs/sardine_doc/src/diving_deeper/high_level_patterns.md

 Play carefully with it as you might sometimes end up with weird rhythmical results, especially if you are already playing complex rhythms with `p`.

-## Snap argument (Swimming functions)
+## Quant argument (Swimming functions)

-`snap` is an additional argument for the `@swim` decorator. `snap` will time-shift the beginning of your pattern around the first beat of the measure:
+`quant` is an additional argument for the `@swim` decorator. `quant` will time-shift the beginning of your pattern around the first beat of the measure:

-- `snap=1` will start the pattern one beat after the beginning of the bar.
+- `quant=1` will start the pattern one beat after the beginning of the bar.
-- `snap=-0.5` will start the pattern half a beat before the beginning of the next bar.
+- `quant=-0.5` will start the pattern half a beat before the beginning of the next bar.

 It is a useful function for shifting things around and for synchronising **Sardine** in some scenarios (recording, etc..).